 MUST SEE SPOTS IN NICE IN THE CIMIEZ NEIGHBORHOOD

 Back in the days of the Roman empire, Cimiez, called Cemenelum was the administrative center of the Alpes Maritimes area.

 It’s located on a hill (of the same name) in the northern part of town.

-Today, this residential neighborhood is one of the places to see in Nice where you can admire beautiful “belle epoque” architecture, ancient ruins, visit a museum and discover an ancient Franciscan monastery.
+Today, this residential neighborhood is one of the places to see in Nice where you can admire beautiful “Belle Epoque” architecture, and ancient ruins, visit a museum, and discover an old Franciscan monastery.